- HubSpot has done well as a small, specialized enterprise software company. In spite of the giants nearby.

 For HubSpot, Questions 1 and 3 are pretty solid.
 They have a differentiated product and strong competitive advantages.
 But Questions 2 and 5 worry me.

-Question 2: Can HubSpot compete in infrastructure without big ongoing spending?
+Question 2: Can the company compete and/or differentiate in sales, marketing or R&D without ongoing spending?

 As a smaller player, you don’t want to be stuck in a long-term spending war with the bigger players.
 For HubSpot, the answer to this before was yes.
 They spend a lot in Sales and Marketing, but not a huge amount in R&D or other infrastructure (like logistics).